Exploring Africa’s Heights: A Five-Day Mount Kenya Hiking Adventure

 I flew into Nairobi the day before, with just enough time to have dinner, relax, and prepare for the trek ahead.
 The next morning, we’d begin our Mount Kenya adventure.

 The following morning, our Go To Mount Kenya representative picked us up from our hotel in Nairobi.
-We left the city behind and began the roughly five-hour drive toward Chogoria, a town on the eastern side of Mount Kenya known for its forests, cliffs, and as the gateway to the mountain.
+We left the city behind and began the roughly five-hour drive toward Chogoria, a town on the eastern side of Mount Kenya known for its forests and cliffs, and for being the gateway to the mountain.
 This was the start of the Chogoria–Sirimon route we’d chosen for our five-day, four-night trek.

 In Chogoria town, we met our team — led by our guide, Paul, along with a chef and five porters.
 They’d be carrying most of our gear during the trek, while we kept only our daypacks.
 It was also the point where we switched vehicles for the rough road ahead.